joncoop/pygame-xbox360controller/README.md

   This demonstrates basic usage of the `xbox360_controller` and can be used as a template for a game.
 Press 'start' to begin the game.
 The ball is controlled by the left stick.
 The 'A' button changes the ball's color.
 Pressing 'back' resets the game.

+#### two_player_game.py

+  This is similar to simple_game.
+This demonstrates how to check that events come from a specific controller before responding.

 #### test.py

   Plug in a controller and check out the raw values returned by each button/axis.
 This is just slightly modified example code from the official [Pygame joystick documentation](https://www.pygame.org/docs/ref/joystick.html).
 The `xbox360_controller` module is not used here.
 Rather, this module is a useful tool to see how inputs are mapped on different platforms.